XPeng P7. Source: Flickr

 The operating margin takes into account the operating costs in addition to the costs of revenue but before taxes and interest expenses.

-The operating costs of all EV companies include mainly research and development as well as SG&A.
+The operating costs of all EV companies in discussions include research and development as well as SG&A expenses.

 Research and development expenses are big with EV companies and can take up as much as 50% or even more of the total operating costs.